 When you participate on the site, keep in mind our inclusive tenets, no matter how you identify or how you feel about your outcomes or the outcomes of others.
 Your outcomes don't predict other people's outcomes, and your feelings don't predict other people's feelings.
 It's easy to forget you're looking at real bodies, which belong to real human beings with real feelings.
 What you say has real consequences.
 Posts and comments are moderated by the community and volunteers, and can be removed at any time with no notice.

-If you're interested in volunteering to help work on development efforts, moderation, or alternatives to funding the site, please reach out!
+If you're interested in volunteering to help work on development efforts, moderation, or alternatives to funding the site, please reach out or feel free to cut us an issue on GitHub!